 - NSBE Membership or Affiliate Membership ID Number

 - (2) Essay Submissions

 - Each essay must be 500 words or less

-- Showcase professional work, extracurricular activity involvement, community involvement, awards, and certifications
+- Showcase professional work, extracurricular and/or NSBE activity, community service, awards and certifications, internships, etc.

 - One (1) letter from a professor or professional mentor that can speak of your leadership skills

 - One (1) letter from a NSBE advisor, regional or chapter leader that can speak to your NSBE involvement

 QUESTIONSFor questions regarding the NSBE DC Katherine Johnson Trailblazer Scholarship and James West Innovator Scholarship, please contact NSBE DC Professionals College Initiative Chair at email@example.com, or the CI Scholarship Committee at firstname.lastname@example.org.